 Yes.
 Your PA is entitled, as an essential worker to personal protective equipment.
-There is a small stock in several locations (101 KB) these are listed on our website.
+Further information about where PPE equipment for Personal Assistants can be obtained can be found on our website.
 Furthermore, if your PA normally receives PPE to support you, this should continue.

 PAs collecting PPE will need to show proof of their key worker status such as a letter of employment, contract of employment or key worker letter.
 The Skills for Care website has some useful key worker letter templates which you can download and print out.